Debt-trap diplomacy: Media outlets

 Western, Indian, and African media outlets have criticized the terms of Chinese state loans and their high interest rates.
 One example was a 2006 loan to Tonga to rebuild infrastructure.
-In 2013 and 2014, Tonga experienced a debt crisis when the Exim Bank of China (its creditor) did not write them off; the loans cost 44 percent of Tonga's gross domestic product (GDP).
+In 2013 and 2014, Tonga experienced a debt crisis when the Exim Bank of China (its creditor) did not write them off.
+The loans cost 44 percent of Tonga's gross domestic product (GDP).
 According to some analysts, such practices highlight China's hegemonic intentions and its challenges to state sovereignty.

-In March 2022, Bloomberg News reported that despite China making western countries uncomfortable with its large infrastructure projects in Africa, a deeper look into the evidence showed that the accusations towards China on doing debt-trap diplomacy in the continent, was "unfounded".
+In March 2022, Bloomberg News reported that despite China making the Western world uncomfortable with its large infrastructure projects in Africa, a deeper look into the evidence showed that the accusations towards China of doing debt-trap diplomacy in the continent, were "unfounded".
 The Economist investigation found that China, although a big lender, accounted for fewer shares of loans compared to the World Bank and commercial loans.
 No evidence of predatory lending practices was found.

+The Associated Press reported, in May 2023, that a dozen countries, including Pakistan, Kenya, Zambia, Laos and Mongolia, were on the "brink of collapse" under the weight of overwhelming foreign debt, "much of [it] from the world’s biggest and most unforgiving government lender, China."
+However, the analysts quoted in the article disputed the idea that this was in line with any grand geostrategic plan of China's, saying that there is "no single person in charge" of the lending as it comes from "dozens of banks on the mainland" and "is far too haphazard and sloppy to be coordinated from the top."
+Rather, they surmised that Chinese banks were reluctant to forgive or restructure foreign debt because of difficult economic conditions domestically.

 Governments

-In August 2018, a bipartisan group of 16 U.S. senators said that China engages in debt-trap diplomacy.
+In August 2018, a bipartisan group of 16 U.S. senators accused China of engaging in debt-trap diplomacy.
 In an October 2018 speech, U.S. Secretary of State Mike Pompeo said that China's loans are facilitated with bribes.
-A number of U.S. government documents refer to debt-trap diplomacy, including the 2020 Department of State report "The Elements of the China Challenge".
 According to senior U.S. government officials, Beijing "encourages dependency using opaque contracts [...] that mire nations in debt and undercut their sovereignty".